anijitsao/react-app-simple-restaurant-app/README.md

 # react-app-simple-restaurant-app
-A Simple Restaurant Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook, [Node JS](https://nodejs.org/en/docs/), [Express JS](https://expressjs.com/en/api.html) and [MongoDB](https://docs.mongodb.com/).
+A Simple Restaurant Application using using [React JS](https://react.dev/learn), a JavaScript library to make awesome UI by Facebook, [Node JS](https://nodejs.org/en/docs), [Express JS](https://expressjs.com/en/api.html) and [MongoDB](https://docs.mongodb.com/).

-This application uses [React JS](https://reactjs.org/docs/getting-started.html) component oriented UI creation paradigm.
-All components are written in [JSX](https://reactjs.org/docs/jsx-in-depth.html) and ES6 style and are combined to get a single build for production purpose using [Webpack 5](https://webpack.js.org/concepts/).
+This application uses **component oriented UI** creation paradigm.
+All components are written in [JSX](https://react.dev/learn/writing-markup-with-jsx) and ES6 style and are combined to get a single build for production purpose using [Webpack 5](https://webpack.js.org/concepts/).

-ES6 `module` creation along with `import /export` is used.
-[Babel](https://babeljs.io/docs/en/babel-preset-react) is used to *transpile* all [JSX](https://reactjs.org/docs/jsx-in-depth.html) code to vanilla JavaScript code.
-To install all the dependecies `npm` is used.
+[Babel](https://babeljs.io/docs/) is used to _transpile_ all [JSX](https://react.dev/learn/writing-markup-with-jsx) code to vanilla JavaScript.

-Back end is implemented using [Node JS](https://nodejs.org/en/docs), [Express JS](https://expressjs.com/en/api.html) and [MongoDB](https://docs.mongodb.com/).
-[Atlas](https://www.mongodb.com/cloud/atlas), the *Cloud* version of [MongoDB](https://docs.mongodb.com/) is used.

 For UI creation [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://www.w3schools.com/css/) are used.
-[Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), the new feature of [CSS3](https://www.w3schools.com/css/) is used for layout creation purpose.

-This is a *responsive web application* for viewing in both Mobile and Desktop.
+This is a _responsive web application_ for viewing in both Mobile and Desktop.

+Back end is implemented using [Node JS](https://nodejs.org/en/docs), [Express JS](https://expressjs.com/en/api.html) and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 ## Features
-- Code is rewritten with [React JS 17](https://reactjs.org/docs/getting-started.html) and [Node JS 17](https://nodejs.org/en/docs/)
+- Code is rewritten with latest version of [React JS](https://react.dev/learn) and [Node JS](https://nodejs.org/en/docs/).
-- Latest features of JavaScript i.e. ES6, ES7, ES8 is used
+- Latest features of JavaScript i.e. **ESNext** is used.
-- [React JS Hooks](https://reactjs.org/docs/hooks-intro.html) are used with Functional components
-- ES8 `async/await` is used
-- Routing is rewritten using [React Router v6](https://reactrouter.com/docs/en/v6)

 <br/>